unsplash/unsplash-js/README.md

 To create an instance, simply provide an _Object_ with your `accessKey`.

 NOTE: If you're using `unsplash-js` publicly in the browser, you'll need to proxy your requests through your server to sign the requests with the Access Key to abide by the [API Guideline](https://help.unsplash.com/articles/2511245-unsplash-api-guidelines) to keep keys confidential.
 We provide an `apiUrl` property that lets you do so.
-Note that if you're providing one of those two values, it makes no sense to provide the other.
+You should only need to provide _one_ of those two values in any given scenario.

 ```ts
 import { createApi } from 'unsplash-js';